elastic/ecctl/docs/ecctl_platform_info.md

 ## ecctl platform info

-Shows information about the platform
+Shows information about the platform (for ECE installations only)

 ### Synopsis

-Shows information about the platform
+Shows information about the platform (for ECE installations only)

 ```
 ecctl platform info [flags]